danyaalh123/AXD-Parametric-Speaker-Installation/Design Journey.md

    - A stable 40 kHz PWM carrier signal is generated for each transducer array where the duty cycles are modulated by ADC readings.

 3. **Ultrasonic Transducer Arrays**:
-   - Two array of ten 40 kHz ultrasonic transducers driven by the PWM-modulated signal, amplified by TC4427A MOSFET drivers to 15v.
+   - Two arrays of ten TCT40-16T 40 kHz ultrasonic transducers are driven by the PWM-modulated signal, amplified by TC4427A MOSFET drivers to 15v.

 [View Full Circuit Schematic](Hardware/Schematic.pdf)